Embattled/Embattled/README.md

 ### Hi there 👋

-I'm Eugene Long, a master student majoring in OCR&#x1F3A5; at Tohoku University, Miyagi, Japan.
+I'm Yongzhen Long, a master student majoring in OCR&#x1F3A5; at Tohoku University, Miyagi, Japan.
 - &#x1F527; Python for data science, C/C++ for application and competitive programming.
 - 🌱 I’m currently learning meachine learning and web application development.
 - &#x1F4DA; You can check my [learn note](https://github.com/Embattled/learnnote) to understand what I can do now.